Arohis-Den/Hostinger-Advisor/README.md

 **Hostinger coupon code for first-time users** is one of the most searched phrases by beginners planning to launch their first website in 2026.
 Hosting prices vary widely, and choosing the wrong plan without a working discount often leads to overspending.

-This guide focuses on helping first-time buyers understand which Hostinger deals work in Feb 2026, how to apply them correctly, and which plan gives the best value without confusion.
+This guide focuses on helping first-time buyers understand which **Hostinger deals work in Feb 2026**, how to apply them correctly, and which plan gives the best value without confusion.

 [<img src="https://github.com/user-attachments/assets/9925caa8-4c73-4f69-b427-f06888628ad9" width="230" height="132" alt="Claim Now" />](https://hostinger.in?REFERRALCODE=WEBPRO2025)